szczyglis-dev/ultimate-chain-parser/README.md

   $parser->run();
 ```
-The above code adds 3 new elements (iterations) with defined tools (named Plugins) to the chain.
+The above code adds 3 new elements with defined tools (called Plugins) to the chain.
 Each of these elements will operate on the output of the previous element.
 The options are passed as the second argument, wrapped in the option provider class.
-You can combine the elements in any order and amount until you get the result you want.
+You can combine the elements in any order and quantity until you achieve the desired result.

-**Elements do not have to be added manually as above.
-For this purpose, you can use a predefined, prepared configuration that will build the defined chain itself in a completely programmatic way.**
+**Elements do not have to be added manually as described above.
+You can use a predefined configuration to programmatically build the defined chain automatically.**

 ## Configuration, options and usage